SamuelHudec/home-assistant-code-backups/README.md

 This is where I store all my backups and ideas for Home Assistant.
 Also failures so I can go back to them or refer to them.

+Each folder have own `README` to describe what is in.